-Why read this? : The Ansoff matrix shows there’s 4 different ways to grow your business.
-Learn the pros and cons of each approach, with real-life examples.
-We also share a case study where a business uses the Ansoff matrix to find new growth ideas.
+Why read this? : The Ansoff matrix shows there are 4 ways to grow your business.
+Learn the pros and cons of each, with real-life examples.
+We also share a case study of a business using the Ansoff matrix to find new growth ideas.
 Read this to learn how to use the Ansoff matrix in your innovation planning process.

 Businesses need to grow.
 But where does growth come from?